 Best Lead Generation Company for Exclusive Leads: BoldLeads

 Hiring BoldLeads is like hiring a specialized, exclusive marketing agency to create ads that are going to help you entice leads.
-BoldLeads rightfully boasts the exclusivity in their services: when you become a BoldLeads agent in a particular ZIP code, you’re the ONLY agent that is marketing there.
-Unlike Zillow Premier Agent, where prospects can choose among all the agents marketing in a particular area, the BoldLeads media and lead magnets are created only for you.
+BoldLeads rightfully boasts the exclusivity in their services; BoldLeads limits the number of real estate agents in any given area, and leads are always exclusive.
+Unlike Zillow Premier Agent, where prospects can choose between all the agents marketing in a particular area, the BoldLeads media and lead magnets are created only for you.

 How Does BoldLeads Work?

 BoldLeads flips the Zillow Premier Agent script.
-Rather than waiting for potential leads to come to your site and then entice them to reach out there, BoldLeads goes out onto the internet where your soon-to-be clients are already spending their time and draws them to you with well-placed ads.
+Rather than waiting for potential leads to come to your site and then enticing them to reach out there, BoldLeads goes out onto the internet, where your soon-to-be clients are already spending their time, and draws them to you with well-placed ads.
 These ads lead to customized landing pages where they give their information and BAM—you have another lead in the hopper.

-BoldLeads creates and places the ads on platforms like Facebook and Google, manages the lead forms, then passes along the leads as they come in.
-They have a built-in CRM that connects seamlessly with their platform too, providing a great end-to-end prospect solution.
+BoldLeads creates and places the ads on platforms like Facebook and Google, manages the lead forms, and then passes along the leads as they come in.
+They have a built-in customer relationship management (CRM) tool that connects seamlessly with their platform too, providing a great end-to-end prospect solution.

 How Much Does BoldLeads Cost?